 •Gastroenterology & Renal Medicine - 2012

-Our popular series of returns to its usual cycle with Gastroenterology, Hepatology and Renal Medicine and will be of interest to specialty trainees as well as any other doctor!
-We have a varied selection of new and interesting topics which will undoubtedly be of interest and provide material for thought and knowledge when dealing with patients at ...
+Our popular and original series of FACE to FACE meeting in Cambridge covering general medical topics for Internal Medicine and specialty trainees as well as any other doctor is back for the 4th time post pandemic!
+We have a varied selection of new and interesting topics in our 36th face-to-face meeting (since 2006) which will undoubtedly be of interest ...